johnkary/phpunit-speedtrap/README.md

 Step 3) View the Travis CI build output and confirm the slowness report is not printed in the console.

-#### Use case: Only enable SpeedTrapListener on demand via command-line
+#### Use case: Only enable SpeedTrap on demand via command-line

 Useful when you only want to profile slow tests once in a while.

-Step 1) Setup phpunit.xml to enable SpeedTrapListener, but disable slowness profiling by setting `PHPUNIT_SPEEDTRAP="disabled"` like this:
+Step 1) Setup phpunit.xml to enable SpeedTrap, but disable slowness profiling by setting `PHPUNIT_SPEEDTRAP="disabled"` like this:

 ```xml
 <phpunit bootstrap="vendor/autoload.php">